 Do you like eggnog?
 I love it.
-I can never get enough, actually, although I only allow myself to drink a few glasses of it each season.
-(Because, really, I could guzzle a whole jug full by myself.
-In one night.)
+I can never get enough actually, although I limit myself to only a few glasses each holiday season.

 However, I don’t count making eggnog into dessert part of the drinking allowance, thank goodness.
 Which means I get to eat as many eggnog goodies as I want…all season long.